J-B-Mugundh/Next-Gen-Security_Enhanced-DDoS-Attack-Detection-for-Autonomous-Vehicles-in-6G-Networks/README.md

 ## Contributing

-We welcome contributions from other students and developers to improve and enhance this website.
+We welcome contributions from other students and developers to improve and enhance this project.
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.